mark-nery/craigslist-data/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Make sure all tests pass
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request